Ethel M. Smith: Activism

+Suffrage

-In 1914 Smith resigned from her position as editor of the Civil Service Commission publications and took a paid position as secretary for the Congressional Committee of the National American Woman Suffrage Association.
-Smith was appointed to her position after Alice Paul left the National American Woman Suffrage Association to start the National Woman's Party (NWP) leaving the position of chairwoman of the Congressional Committee open to Ruth McCormick who then appointed Ethel Smith as Secretary.
+In 1914, Smith resigned from her position as editor of the Civil Service Commission publications and took a paid position as secretary for the Congressional Committee of the National American Woman Suffrage Association (NAWSA).
+Smith was appointed to her position after Alice Paul left NAWSA to start the National Woman's Party (NWP) leaving the position of chairwoman of the Congressional Committee open to Ruth McCormick who then appointed Ethel Smith as Secretary.

 Smith worked as a state organizer for the Committee as well as tracked suffrage votes and reported the activities of other suffrage organizations.
-Then in April 1917 Smith was appointed as Director of the National American Woman Suffrage Association’s Industrial Committee and their Publicity Bureau.
+Then in April 1917, Smith was appointed as Director of NAWSA's Industrial Committee and their Publicity Bureau.
 Within the Industrial Committee Smith worked to safeguard the industrial standards during World War I and organized a “systematic propaganda campaign against excessive overtime and underpay in industries where women are employed.”

-Smith began to push the suffrage movement to extend their organizational experiences and interests to include other areas that were in need of legislative change, such as women’s labor.
-She began to call for reforms saying that work performed rather than gender should determine the wage.

-The National American Woman Suffrage Association disagreed, however.
-The President, Carrie Catt, wrote Smith that although they supported Smith they were worried she had lost sight of the goal to obtain the Nineteenth Amendment to the United States Constitution, and it was best to focus their primary efforts on that issue.
+Smith pushed the suffrage movement to extend their organizational experiences and interests to include other areas that were in need of legislative change, such as women’s labor.
+She called for reforms saying that work performed rather than gender should determine the wage.
+NAWSA disagreed, however.
+The president, Carrie Catt, wrote Smith that although they supported Smith they were worried she had lost sight of the goal to obtain the Nineteenth Amendment to the United States Constitution, and it was best to focus their primary efforts on that issue.

-Smith continued to work for the National American Woman Suffrage Association and continued to be devoted to the suffrage cause.
-She also began “to join forces with labor unions and organizations that promoted collective action to educate and unite working men and women.”
+She sought “to join forces with labor unions and organizations that promoted collective action to educate and unite working men and women.”